Stand-your-ground law: Poland

-Stand your ground law applies to any kind of threat by an attacker that endangers the victim's safety, health, or life.
+Stand-your-ground law applies to any kind of threat by an attacker that endangers the victim's safety, health, or life.
 The victim has no obligation to retreat, as said in a statement by the Supreme Court of Poland on February 4, 1972: "The assaulted person is under no obligation either to escape or hide from the assailant in a locked room, nor to endure the assault restricting his freedom, but has the right to repel the assault with all available means that are necessary to force the assailant to refrain from continuing his assault."

-In practice, according to the judgments of the Polish courts, the right to self-defense is very rarely used, and if being used is the basis for applying criminal charges.
-For these reasons, self-defense is very rarely used as a basis for acquittal in Polish courts.